DicksonKuan/ETI/README.md

 - Security
 * With security as one of the main concern I have added a password for the user account to ensure whoever is accessing the SQL is a valid user.
 * With the 3 microservices communicating with each other via API, this restrict the amount of data they are able to gather from each database.
+* Users would only access their account through their email and password.
+This does not apply to trip

 - Format of REST API URL
 * The API has the domain, API, Version, Services and Resource to allow user to quickly idenitfy which URL they need to access